North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Stop in the middle of the bridge crossing and look around at this awe inspiring canyon.
 We saw a caravan of rafters heading down the Colorado River.

 Framed by massive cliffs and shady with natural water sources alongside the Bright Angel Trail, you’ll see beautiful flowers, huge trees and a variety of lush green that the South Kaibab trail does not have.
-This portion of the rim to rim Grand Canyon hike rivels the last few miles of North Kaibab trail to North Rim.
+It is this portion of the trail that makes me declare it one of the best hikes in the Grand Canyon!

 We did a few breaks along the way, soaking our heat swollen hands in the cool stream.
 It was heavenly.

 Note!
-There is no potable water between Bright Angel Campground and Indian Garden.
+There is no potable water between Bright Angel Trail Campground and the Grand Canyon Indian Garden.

 River Resthouse